ssbc/ssb-peer-invites/README.md

 sbot plugins.install ssb-peer-invites
 ```

-with user invites, you do not need to have your own pub server,
+with peer invites, you do not need to have your own pub server,
 as long as you have a friend has one (that supports peer-invites).
 To enable peer-invites on your pub, install the same modules
 and restart, and also announce a public address using